How To Negotiate A Severance: Don’t Get Fired Or Quit, Get Laid Off Instead

 Reasons To Negotiate A Severance

 1) Getting laid off makes you eligible for government unemployment benefits.
-Here in San Francisco, you can get $450 a week for 26 weeks.
+Here in San Francisco, you can get up to $450/week for 26 weeks.

 2) You may get severance.
 Many companies offer one to three weeks per every year worked.
-Please note that severance is completely at the discretion of the employer.
+Please note that severance is completely discretionary.
 It is not required by law.

 3) If you have deferred compensation in the form of stock or cash, you are eligible to receive these assets during the scheduled time table.
-My friend Paul, for example, has around $400,000+ in deferred compensation he loses if he quits!
+For example, my friend will lose ~$400,000+ in deferred compensation if he quits!

 4) You can get all your unused vacation days paid.
-If you quit there's no guarantee you'll get them.
-You may even receive unused sick days, but that is very rare.
+You may even receive unused sick days, albeit rare.
+But if you quit there's no guarantee you'll get them.

 5) You will have no black marks on your employment record.
 This is key if you want to get back into the game at a future time.

-6) You can get COBRA (healthcare) coverage for at least month and often times 3-6 months fully paid for by your employer.
-Legally, most companies must provide the option for COBRA for 18 months after separation.
-You most likely have to pay the monthly premiums after the initial grace period.
-It all depends on how well you negotiate.
+6) You can get COBRA (healthcare) for 1 month and often 3-6 months fully paid by your employer.
+Legally, most companies must provide access to COBRA for 18 months after separation.
+You may have to pay the monthly premiums after the initial grace period, but it all depends on how well you negotiate.

-7) Even if you get mandatory WARN Act pay and a severance package, you are eligible for unemployment benefits, so don't delay filing immediately once laid off.
+7) Even if you get mandatory WARN Act pay and a severance package, you are eligible for unemployment benefits, so don't delay filing once laid off.
 Some people erroneously wait until after their WARN Act pay runs out before applying for unemployment benefits.
-Apply for UB immediately.
+Apply immediately.

 How To Get Laid Off With A Severance